dylanhhu/cmsc14200-checkers/CONTRIBUTING.md

 ### Code Style
 The code style follows the PEP8 style guide.
 We recommend using a linter and autoformatter, such as flake8 and autopep8.

+#### Type Hinting
+Type hinting will use the built-in Python `typing` module.
+This is to ensure maximum compatibility between different Python versions.
+Please ensure that all type hints use the `typing` library as some type hints will not run under Python 3.8 or lower.

+#### Docstrings
 For docstrings we are following the Google style Python docstrings.
 See [examples](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e).

 ## Planning a new feature / bug fix / documentation